Media & Broadcasting Technologies Engineering & Systems Executive Search

-Filcro Media Staffing is prepared for our TV Network, Station Group and Station clients for the recruitment of skilled engineers and technology business executives to build, operate, integrate and monetize the opportunities surrounding ATSC 3.0
+Filcro Media Staffing offers TV Network, Station Group and Station clients the recruitment of skilled engineers and technology business executives to build, operate, integrate, monetize and optimize the opportunities surrounding ATSC 3.0 within FCC guidelines.

 ATSC 3.0 Overview for Those New to ATSC 3.0

-ATSC 3.0 is a new version of the ATSC standard for television broadcasting created by the Advanced Television Systems Committee (ATSC).
+ATSC 3.0 is just the newer version of the ATSC standard for television broadcasting created by the Advanced Television Systems Committee (ATSC).
 ATSC 3.0 comprises around 20 standards covering different aspects of the system and the associated technology.
 This is not complicated and things are changing rapidly with a very “business friendly” stance in place, at the FCC.

 The ATSC 3.0 standards are designed to support newer technologies, including HEVC for video channels of up to 2160p 4K resolution at 120 frames per second, wide color gamut, Dolby AC-4 and MPEG-H 3D Audio, datacasting capabilities, and more robust mobile television support.
 The capabilities enable targeted advertising and finer public targeting associated with interactive platforms such as an STB utilized by an MSO or broadband for OTT.
-This opens a whole new world of monetization for OTA broadcasters. - Multiple changes to date and reference guides look to manufactures, as they advocate for even greater resolution prior to consumer roll-out The delay of the 2020 into 2021 Olympics will cause some BETA systems to be postponed for even greater resolution and new CODECs.
+This opens new revenue streams for many and welcomed monetization for OTA broadcasters. - Multiple changes to date and reference guides look to manufactures, as they advocate for even greater resolution prior to consumer roll-out The delay of the 2020 into 2021 Olympics will cause some BETA systems to be postponed for even greater resolution and new CODECs.

 The Physical Layer